Don’t let mosquitoes ruin your day! Discover 5 ways to prevent mosquitoes from biting. Enjoy the outdoors, bite-free!

 As mosquitoes that carry the Zika virus spread to new areas, it is more critical than ever for people to follow the Centers for Disease Control and Prevention’s (CDC) recommendations for avoiding bites.

 You’re not alone in planning your backyard BBQ.
 It’s summer, and mosquitoes will be ready for a feast.
 To avoid a night filled with mosquito-borne bites, you should know how to stop them from occurring in the first instance.
 It’s not just insect repellent or yard spray that you need.

 You may not know what causes bites to itch.
 When a mosquito lands, its saliva contains proteins that remain after it has left.
 The immune system recognizes the threat and releases histamine to fight these proteins.
 What is the result?

 The result?
 Those itchy, painful bumps that you keep scratching and scratching.
-There are several ways to remove a mosquito bite fast.
+There are several ways to remove a mosquito bite quickly.
 The irritation will usually disappear within 2 to 3 days.

-Not only can the bites be painful, but also their aftermath.
-The West Nile and Zika virus, chikungunya or malaria are all diseases that mosquitoes carry.
+Not only can the bites be painful, but so can their aftermath.
+The West Nile and Zika virus, chikungunya, and malaria are all diseases that mosquitoes carry.
 We consulted several entomologists for their advice on how best to repel these pests.

 5 ways to prevent mosquitoes from biting you

 Say Goodbye to Mosquito Bites: 5 Proven Prevention Methods.
 Protect yourself from itchy encounters.

 Mosquitoes are annoying pests that prevent you from enjoying your indoor and outdoor spaces, but they also pose serious risks to your family’s health by carrying pathogens that can cause infections, such as West Nile and Zika.